 I am very fortunate.
 Caring therapists and friends and family helped me through that dark time.
 It took some time and a lot of soul searching.
 But I came out of that dark place.
 I can visit the things I wrote then without becoming overwhelmed.

 If you’re in a place where frustrations, fear, or pain overwhelm you, I urge you to seek help.
 It’s not a sign of weakness.
 It’s a sign of strength.
 Your strength.
 Your resolve.
+Use the tools in your mental health first aid kit.

 It is possible to get past those feelings.
 You can get through the haze of whatever you’re experiencing.
 You are strong enough.
 You are enough.
+Get help.
+Call the Suicide and Crisis Lifeline at 988.